 In 2000, this coalition was formed under the name of the Restorative Justice Committee of the Interfaith Conference of Greater Milwaukee.
 In its early years, the committee was largely composed of volunteers in the newly formed Community Conferencing Program of the District Attorney’s Office of Milwaukee County.
 Its members were part of changing the way our society thinks about the question of how to treat wrong-doing.
 The belief that punishing and ostracizing are the ways we must treat wrong-doing is evident not only in our criminal justice system, but in our homes, schools, churches, and in the community at large.

 That was the beginning, but it did not end there.
 In 2015, the Restorative Justice Committee officially changed its name to the Interfaith Restorative Practices Coalition.
 As restorative practices spread, all who implement restorative practices whether in their jobs or as volunteers have been and continue to be welcomed to the coalition’s bi-monthly meetings at Sherman Perk.
 For its members and to others who implement restorative practices in the greater Milwaukee community, these meetings offer an opportunity to network and to support one another.

 The breadth of possibilities for the implementation of restorative practices is evident in the membership of the Interfaith Restorative Practices Coalition.
-Its members include: Alliance School Restorative Practices Program, The Benedict Center, the Community Conferencing Program (of Milwaukee District Attorney Office), Escuela Verde, The Healing Center, Mediation and Restorative Justice Center of Wisconsin Community Service, Milwaukee Center of Children and Youth, Milwaukee Public Schools, Peace Learning Center, Restorative Circles LLC, Safe and Sound, Sherman Park Neighborhood Association, Victim/Witness Advocate (of Milwaukee District Attorney Office), Unity in Motion/Kindred MKE, Youth Justice Milwaukee, The Zeidler Group, as well as members of faith communities and members of the greater Milwaukee community.
-And the list continues to grow.
+Its members include: Alliance School Restorative Practices Program, The Benedict Center, the Community Conferencing Program (of Milwaukee District Attorney Office), Escuela Verde, The Healing Center, Mediation and Restorative Justice Center of Wisconsin Community Service, Milwaukee Center for Children and Youth, Milwaukee Public Schools, Peace Learning Center, Restorative Circles LLC, Safe and Sound, Sherman Park Neighborhood Association, Victim/Witness Advocate (of Milwaukee District Attorney Office), Unity in Motion/Kindred MKE, Youth Justice Milwaukee, The Zeidler Group, as well as members of faith communities and members of the greater Milwaukee community.
+And the list continues to grow